 Debt Securities Risk.
 The prices of debt securities will be affected by changes in interest rates, the creditworthiness of the issuer and other factors.
 These risks could affect the value of investments in which the Fund invests, possibly causing the Fund's NAV to be reduced and fluctuate more than other types of investments.
 During periods of falling interest rates, an issuer of a callable bond may repay the security before its stated maturity, and the Fund may have to reinvest the proceeds in securities with lower yields, which would result in a decline in the Fund's income, or in securities with greater risks or with other less favorable features.
 Changing interest rates, including rates that fall below zero, may have unpredictable effects on markets, result in heightened market volatility and detract from the Fund's performance to the extent the Fund is exposed to such interest rates.
-An increase in interest rates will generally cause the value of fixed-income securities held by the Fund to decline, may lead to heightened volatility in the fixed-income markets and may adversely affect the liquidity of certain fixed-income investments, including those held by the Fund.
+An increase in interest rates will generally cause the value of fixed-income markets and may adversely affect the liquidity of certain fixed-income investments, including those held by the Fund.
 Risks associated with rising interest rates are heightened given that interest rates in the U.S. are near historic lows.
-Adjustable-rate instruments also react to interest rate changes in a similar manner, although generally to a lesser degree (depending, however, on the characteristics of the reset terms, including the index chosen, frequency of reset and reset caps or floors, among other factors).
+Adjustable-rate instruments also react to interest rate changes in a similar manner, although generally to a lesser degree (depending, however, on the characteristics of the reset terms, including the index chosen, frequency of reset cans or floors, among other factors).
 Interest rate sensitivity is generally more pronounced and less predictable in instruments with uncertain payment or prepayment schedules and also for those with longer maturities.